sradc/sradc.github.io/_posts/2023-10-25-video-search-demo.md

     />
 </p>

-I wrote a more detailed post about how to implement this kind of thing [here](https://sidsite.com/posts/semantic-video-search/), before going on to make this demo.
+I wrote a more detailed post about how to implement this kind of thing [here](https://sidsite.com/posts/semantic-video-search/).

 There are a few improvements we could make to this:
 - increase the number of videos, (means there's more chance you will find what you are looking for)